This space warp modifier was created because of the need for more flexible and intuitive wind force inside the 3ds max.

 Planar/Spherical - Two possible wind types.

-Turbulence - Strength of the turbulent component which is calculated by using the Perlin noise algorithm.
+Strength - Strength of the turbulent component which is calculated by using the Perlin noise algorithm.

 Frequency - Value greater than 0.0 will cause turbulence to change over time.
 Smaller value will produce slowly changing turbulence.